“What Rep Count & Weight Should I Choose?”

 If I may speak for my own personal bias, this is my favorite rep count as I personally feel it has the most benefit with the least risk.
 The weight is not challenging enough to the point where the risk for injury increases, but it’s at a challenging enough weight that you’ll still see strength gains while everything else will improve, as well.

-In this rep count, you are doing the same amount as you are for muscle/fitness but the key differentiating variable is that the load is lighter.
-It’s not heavy enough to provide the stimulus needed to break your muscles down in a meaningful way, but it’s light enough so that you can push yourself on the amount of total volume, resulting in the maintenance of an elevated heart rate, oxygen demand, and all around aerobic conditioning.
+In this rep count, you are doing the same amount as you are for other goals, but the key differentiating variable is that the load is lighter and you are moving faster.
+It’s not heavy enough to provide the stimulus needed to break your muscles down in a meaningful way, but it’s light enough so that you can push yourself on the amount of total rounds and volume, resulting in the maintenance of an elevated heart rate, oxygen demand, and all around aerobic conditioning.

 Yes, you can be training aerobic conditioning in a weight training setting.
 In fact, it’s great fitness.

-For those of you who still may associate caloric burn with the effectiveness of a workout, you would likely be surprised to learn that you will burn less calories going lighter than you would going a bit heavier (making the muscle/fitness a better option for you).
+For those of you who still may associate caloric burn with the effectiveness of a workout, you would likely be surprised to learn that you will burn less calories going lighter than you would going a bit heavier.
 The reason is that it’s much more metabolically demanding in a thirty minute window to engage bigger muscles more often than it is to simply go faster at easier weight.

 Performance: 2R @ Near Max (85%+)

 In this option, you are after the pursuit of absolute strength, thus, will perform substantially less overall volume because your pacing is slower and recovery is of more importance.
-This is why you will often see the option to remove the book-ending row or run.
-We’d rather give you the opportunity to use that time to recover for a bigger, stronger lift.
+You’ll end up with heavier lifts and less volume.

 Remember, in every workout you’re going to develop strength, improve your physique, and burn fat.
 Ultimately, it’s just a matter of which one you want to skew more towards.
 If you want to skew more of a strength focus, slow down and challenge the load.
 If you want to skew more of a conditioning focus, speed up and reduce the load, and if you want to strike the perfect balance like Goldilocks, then find that challenging weight where you’re still maintaining a solid pace.